 Example location of woody patches at the Leerinkbeek stream which is a tributary of the Ijssel river system in the Netherlands.
 Source: https://vliegvisverenigingheelweg.nl/beken.

-Local and regional effects in the discharge and water levels due to stream restoration.
+An evaluation of water retention interventions and their local and regional effects in the discharge and water levels.

 Key goals: Fundamental understanding Innovative monitoring